Blosc/python-blosc/COMPILING_WITH_WINDOWS_WHEELS.rst

 - The main requirement for compiling C files on Windows is having installed a Microsoft compiler.
 You can either install Visual Studio with the Visual C++ components or the Build Tools for Visual Studio.
 The last package only contains the command-line toolset, compilers and libraries you need to build C programs.
 If you do not have none of them yet, they are easy to install following the instructions on https://visualstudio.microsoft.com/es/downloads/.

-- Blosc libraries are also necessary, so if you do not have it installed you just have to open a command prompt window and execute:
+- Blosc libraries are also necessary, so if you do not have them installed you just have to open a command prompt window and execute:

 .. code-block:: console